How Will Data Science Accelerate the Circular Economy?

 An easy to productize your model is to deploy it on a web application that can be used by operational and business people.

-I have done the exercise of deploying three models I have presented in my articles using the platform VIKTOR.
+I have done the exercise of deploying three models, which I have presented in my articles using the VIKTOR platform.

 Sustainable Supply Chain Optimization Web App